 Van Halen Magazine Ads Through the Years: 1978-2012

-Since releasing their groundbreaking debut album almost 40 years ago, Van Halen have demonstrated an impressive knack for coming up with increasingly distinctive -- and sometimes even thought-provoking -- cover art for their albums and home videos.
+Since releasing their groundbreaking debut album more than 40 years ago, Van Halen have demonstrated an impressive knack for coming up with increasingly distinctive -- and sometimes even thought-provoking -- cover art for their albums and home videos.

 Their sense of humor frequently shined through as well -- from the ad for 1980's Women and Children First, which features two women adrift at sea on life preservers with the caption, "Well, they said anything could happen" to the 1991 ad promising that For Unlawful Carnal Knowledge will "kick your butt's butt."